otrv4/otrv4/otrv4.md

 **Bob:**

-1. At this point, the interactive DAKE is complete for Bob, but he has to correctly setup the double ratchet mechanism:
+1. At this point, the interactive DAKE is complete for Bob, but he has to correctly setup the double ratchet logarithm:
    * In the case that he immediately receives a data message that advertises the new public keys from Alice:
      * Follows what is defined in the